What does “jouzu” mean in Japanese?

 - jouzu – 上手 (じょうず) : a noun, but normally used as an adjective to mean ‘good (at something)’ or ‘skillful’ in Japanese.

 In Japanese, the border between nouns and some adjectives called na-adjectives is very ambiguous.
 Many na-adjectives consist of a noun and a conjugative suffix, but native speakers quite often omit the suffix especially in speaking.
-Many Japanese nouns, therefore, can be the shortened versions of the corresponding na-adjectives.
-“Jouzu” is one of them.
-It can work as the shortened version of “jouzuna” which is a na-adjective meaning ‘good (at something)’ or ‘skillful’ in Japanese.
+Many Japanese nouns can therefore be the shortened versions of the corresponding na-adjectives.
+Jouzu is one of them.
+It can work as the shortened version of jouzuna which is a na-adjective for ‘good (at something)’ or ‘skillful’ in Japanese.

-Compared to the grammatical background, the meanings are simple and clear, I think.
+Compared to the grammatical background, the meanings are simple and clear.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.

 Jouzu in kanji